sawft99/Obsidian-SecPlus/README.md

 If nothing else Influx and Strange New Worlds do a great job of linking information.
 Obsidian Sortable is convenient and simply allows you to sort a table however you like.
 I use the [KanBan board](Sec+/Resources/Sec+Board.md) to keep a "To do" list.

 # Additional info
 Use 'reading view' where possible.
-It looks better and embedded videos will show up properly.
+It looks better and embedded videos will show up properly

+# TOC
+---
+%% Error: Cannot create a waypoint in the root folder of your vault.
+For more information, check the instructions [here](https://github.com/IdreesInc/Waypoint) %%